kashw2/Fleet-of-the-Faithful-Knights/README.md

 FFK_DB_PASSWORD             | The database login password.
 FFK_DB_NAME                 | The name of the database.
 FFK_DB_SERVER               | The ip or dns that the database is stored on.
-FFK_PANEL_ADDRESS           | The host/address of the panel including the protocol.
-FFK_API_ADDRESS             | The host/address of the api including the protocol.
-FFK_DISCORD_PANEL_SECRET    | The secret of the bot used to interact between the discord server and panel provided on [Discords Developer Portal](https://discordapp.com/developers/).
-FFK_DISCORD_PANEL_BOT_TOKEN | The token of the bot used to interact between the discord server and panel provided on [Discords Developer Portal](https://discordapp.com/developers/).
-FFK_DISOCRD_PANEL_CLIENT_ID | The respective Id of the application, this is made available via the [Discords Developer Portal](https://discordapp.com/developers/).